Human Sciences and Design

 Graduate Program Director: Maria L. Boccia

 Nutrition Sciences (NUTR)

 Nutritional needs of individuals as they progress through the life cycle from birth through aging, with considerations of concomitant problems.

-Nutritional concepts for individuals and team sport participants across the life cycle with a particular focus on selection of optimal dietary approaches as related to performance needs, maximizing performance, body comparison, energy balance, and unique nutrient needs for specific sport participants.
-Food and nutrition quackery in sports will also be addressed.
+Advanced study of nutritional concepts for individuals and team sport participants across the life span with a focus on selection of optimal dietary/nutritional approaches and timing as related to performance needs, maximizing performance, body composition, energy balance, and unique nutrient needs for specific sport participants.
+Non-scientifically-based information related to food and nutrition in sports will be addressed.

 Advanced scientific study of nutrients and other human health-promoting substances.